 Accepted notifications will indicate a time limit for each presentation.
 To submit, send a title and an abstract of no more than four sentences to Joseph Kendall-Morwick by 4/7/2023.

 The 2022 Central Plains Regional Conference of the Consortium for Computer Sciences will feature a track for K-12 teachers.
 All K-12 educators who are interested in becoming academic presenters are encouraged to submit a paper, tutorial, workshop, panel proposal, nifty assignment or lightning talk for consideration.

 The Central Plains region seeks to encourage student projects and research by providing a forum for them to present their work.
-Student papers will be accepted for presentation during the conference and will be posted on the CCSC: Central Plains web site.
+Student papers will be accepted for presentation during the conference and will be posted on the CCSC: Central Plains website.
 Student papers accepted for presentation will not be published in the Journal.
-Papers will be accepted from both undergraduate and graduate students.
+Papers will be accepted by both undergraduate and graduate students.

 Note: All papers submitted should be the original work of the student.
 Mentoring faculty may be acknowledged in the body of the paper but should not be included in the list of authors.

 Students papers should be formatted as professional academic papers.
 As such, they must:

 - include an abstract of between 100 and 350 words that describes the work,

 - include an introduction, a body, and a conclusion/summary.